nelkinda/http-go/README.md

 This will start an HTTPS server on `myhost.com`, requesting a certificate from Let's Encrypt at the start.

+## Headers
+package `headers` contains all HTTP headers defined in the HTTP specifications.

 ## MIME Types
 package `mimetypes` contains all MIME Types registered with IANA.